leanprover/lean4/doc/dev/testing.md

 Lean tests will automatically use that stage's corresponding Lean executables

-Runnign `make test` will not pick up new test files; run
+Running `make test` will not pick up new test files; run
 ```bash
 cmake build/release/stage1
 ```